 Initiatives and Education

-- 6 of the 7 residence halls have recycling bins on each of the floors for aluminum, plastic, paper and office paper.
+- 9 of the 10 residence halls have recycling bins on each of the floors for aluminum, plastic, newspaper, and office paper.

-- A partnership between ASMSU and the residence halls was created in the spring 2009 to add recycling bins in every hall lobby for residents to use for plastic, aluminum and paper.
+- A partnership between the MSU Sustainability Office and Residence Life was created in the spring 2009 to add recycling bins in every hall lobby for residents to use for plastic, aluminum and paper.

 - Fliers were distributed at the beginning of the fall 2010 semester in each room to remind students how to be sustainable and save energy as well as water and heat throughout the year.

 - Swap tables were created in each residence hall lobby at the end of each academic year to provide students a place to put unwanted items so that other students could take those items.

 - Residence Life has reduced the number of dumpsters headed to the landfill over the past 5 years from 12 dumpsters down to 5 in 2010.

 - Residence Life partnered with a loft company to offer students the opportunity to buy rentable steel lofts to put in their rooms instead of using wooden lofts.
 This allowed students the opportunity to use a product that they didn't have to throw away, but reuse and let the loft be used for years to come.

 - During vacation periods when the residence halls are closed lights are turned off or down, computers are turned off, heaters are turned down to 65 degrees and any appliance or electronic is encouraged to be shut off and/or unplugged to save energy consumption.